sandeshbhusal/sandeshbhusal.github.io/content/_index.md

 ### Hello! 👋

 I am Sandesh Bhusal, the author of this blog.
 I am an aspiring Systems Engineer currently working as a full time Rust Developer at NXLog.
 Professionally, I work on the Rust - C FFI boundary, porting our old code to Rust and learning a ton of things along the way.
 I also work with Python and Go in my free time and side projects depending on the need.
+I believe in the concept of "Rolling blog", where I publish a blog entry - even when it's not yet ready to be published.
+Mistakes are not something to be embarassed about and if there's missing knowledge or mistake in the post, I'll update it later with the updated timestamp.
+After all, isn't that how we are supposed to learn?

 My Past work experience saw me working in the following capabilities: